th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/codec.md

 API Kubernetes documentation contains specification format for any in-built Kubernetes object; th2-specific custom resources can be found in a Readme file of component repository.

-- Field **name** in metadata must be filled in as a box name.
+- `name` in metadata must be filled in as a box name.

-- Field **image-name** must contain a link to the image of `codec` on your project (preferably last version)(For one project you can have more than one `codec` for the same protocol).
+- `image-name` must contain a link to the image of `codec` on your project (preferably the last version).
+For one project you can have more than one `codec` for the same protocol.

-- **Image-version** field should be filled with image tag (version of image in your project’s `codec`).
+- `image-version` should be filled with image tag (version of image in your project’s `codec`).

-- In the **type** field you should specify the type of component in th2.
+- `type` specifies the type of component in th2.

-- **logFile** settings can be added on request to th2-support.
+- `logFile` settings can be added on request to th2-support.
 There's no need to fill this field, because mostly you don’t need higher levels of logs.

-- Field **codecClassName** is a link to the factory for `codec`.
+- `codecClassName` is a link to the factory for `codec`.
 If you want to learn more about this mechanism, find “Factory method pattern” on the Internet.

-- Setting **parseMessageLengthAsSeparateMessage** in **CodecParameters** if set to true then `codec` parses MessageLength as a separate message.
+- `CodecParameters.parseMessageLengthAsSeparateMessage` - when set to `true` `codec` parses MessageLength as a separate message.
 This helps to separate the logical content of the message from its length, because, for example, in ITCH, MDF and FIX protocols the length of the messages is constant and there is no need to glue it to the message itself.
 For protocols with variable length like OMnet protocol you need to fill this field.

-- In extended-settings in resources the **limits** must be greater than **requests**.
-So, if in Kubernetes you faced an error “Search line limits were exceeded” when you try to bring up the box then you should increase box resources and check that limits > requests.
+- In `extended-settings.resources` the `limits` must be greater than `requests`.
+So, if in Kubernetes you faced an error “Search line limits were exceeded” when you try to bring up the box then you should increase box resources and check that `limits` > `requests`.

-- **Service** parameter: with the enable flag, we specify whether or not to create a service.
-If we want this component to be available to other components, we need to set this flag to enable.
+- `service` parameter: set `service.enabled` `true` if you want this component to be available to other components.
 For the bookchecker it is false.

+This configuration is a general way for deploying components in th2.
+It contains box configuration, pins descriptions and other common parameters for a box.

 Extended example of th2-codec configuration: